fasiha/rosetta-cryptopals/README.md

 With `cargo build && cargo run`, `crust.bin` is created in the `hex2bytes` directory, with the same contents as the above Octave and Haskell implementations.
 I am sure I’m not doing error handing with `Result` properly (`try!()` and the two `unwrap()`s)—please enlighten me!

 ## Bytes⟹Base64

+Building on that, we can complete [set 1→challenge 1](https://cryptopals.com/sets/1/challenges/1).

 ### Octave
 ~~~octave